schnittchen/hinge/README.md

     $ gem install hinge

-## Usage

-TODO: Write usage instructions here

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+Tests are written in RSpec.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/hinge.
+Bug reports and pull requests are welcome on GitHub at https://github.com/schnittchen/hinge.